Gorvok/Gorvok/README.md

 - 👋 Hi, I’m @Gorvok
 - 👀 I’m interested in ...
 Learning more about coding
 - 🌱 I’m currently learning ...
-Basics and fundamentals
+Backend
 - 💞️ I’m looking to collaborate on ...
 Possible application projects in the future
 - 📫 How to reach me ... message me